qvieth/myblog/content/posts/meta-writing.md

 Thank for the quote, now i can continue my writing daringly.
 Enough promoting, although the offered insight is golden, I still feel like there's something missing, some final pieces for my writing formular: I just figured it out it is the window-pane and the scaffolding - this time i stole this idea from a course on writing for business by Dr. Quentin McAndrew.
 You can check this course out [here](https://www.coursera.org/learn/writing-for-business).
 Again this is a course on business writing, so many of these principle i don't think they can work well with creative writing, if you are struggling with creative writing then i don't think this post is for you.

-`this part quite dull, need a little bit revise` and One more last piece I came up with while i was internalizing myself: It all start with thinking: by thinking, you can start generating ideas, by thinking, you should stop putting your hand on the computer - I mean I like computer but that distracts me a little bit sometimes.
+`this part(or the entire post idk) is quite dull, need a little bit revise` and One more last piece I came up with while i was internalizing myself: It all start with thinking: by thinking, you can start generating ideas, by thinking, you should stop putting your hand on the computer - I mean I like computer but that distracts me a little bit sometimes.
 There's a lot of step in the word writing itself.
 So to mean writing is just writing — type out the word or write down on the paper — we're skipping a lot of others detail here. it's like telling that doing marketing is just doing sales.
 Thinking should be seperated from anything else.
 Do things only once at a time, do not multitasking: let thinking have their own thread.
 So there it is, the first principle of the process: "seperate thinking from writing".